Brighter-bits/AdventOfCode2024/ReadME.md

 Part two though, looks to be a ~~Brute Force~~ Mathematical Problem.

 Uhhhh, I got close?
 I may have had to slightly adjust my jumping because the calculation was more of an estimate than an accurate calculation.
 Now, BACK TO DAY 16!

+# Day 18

+Another path finding one, this time however, I think I'll be able to use flood fill.
+Which should be useful for getting around the gaps.

+Flood fill worked perfectly, for both parts, I feel so cool.
+Now, BACK TO DAY 16!